genricoloni/Blueberry/README.md

 ### Note on display dimension

- Script automatically retrieve display dimension, using the first available in `xrandr`: if you want to use a custom one, change the second index in line 73, or removing the comment that line and adding your favorite resolution, following the already written pattern.
+Script automatically retrieve display dimension, using the first available in `xrandr`: if your system doesn't have `xrandr` installed, you can:

+- Install it
+- Modify the command the `WallpaperGenerator/wallpaper_generator.py` file, line `39`, by adjusting the line with your preferred command to get the display dimension
+- Manually set the display dimension in the `WallpaperGenerator/wallpaper_generator.py` file, changing the line `39` with your display dimension.
+For example, if your display is 1920x1080, you should change the line with `self.display = (1920, 1080)` or `self.display = ("1920", "1080")`.

 ## TODO